 ArgumentDescription

-ids [Int]The IDs of the specific items to return.
+ids [ID!]The IDs of the specific items to return.
+You can only return up to 100 IDs at a time.

 limit IntThe number of items returned.
 The default is 25.